RGZuchtbuch/ZBOnline/doc/Buglist.md

     Map, list shows null if no result, should be 0.

 2023-01-08
-    Moderator - Results now all sections, have select om section and change into table for compat with excel
+    Moderator - Results now all sections, have select on section and change into table for compat with excel

 2023-01-08
     api.section.breeds gives nulls, error in query

+2023-01-22
+    Map, still needs calculation for magallan to image coords to mnake more accurate.